Shevah Weiss: Academic career

 In 1975, Weiss he became a professor at the University of Haifa.

+Shevach Weiss was a lecturer at the Faculty of Political Science and International Studies at the University of Warsaw.
+In 2008, Prof. Shevach Weiss and Prof. Elżbieta Kossewska established the Center for Research on Israel and the Jewish Diaspora at this Faculty.
+After Shevach Weiss's death, in honor of his memory, by decision of the University Authorities, the Center changed its name to the Shevah Weiss Center for Research on Israel and the Jewish Diaspora.

 Political, civic and diplomatic career

 Weiss served as a member of the board of the Haifa municipality between 1969 and 1981, when he was elected to the Knesset as a member of the Alignment.
 Between 1988 and 1992, he served as a Deputy Speaker of the Knesset, and between 1992 and 1996 as Speaker.
 He lost his seat in the 1999 elections.

-On November 4, 1995, Weiss was on stage with Rabin and Shimon Peres at the peace rally in Tel Aviv where Rabin was assassinated.
+On November 4, 1995, Weiss was on stage with Yitzhak Rabin and Shimon Peres at the peace rally in Tel Aviv where Rabin was assassinated.

 In 2000 he became a president of the Yad Vashem Council.
 From 2001 to 2003, he served as an Israeli ambassador in Poland.
 On 4 January 2004, for his contribution to the cooperation between Poland and Israel, President Aleksander Kwaśniewski awarded him the Grand Cross (1st class) of the Order of Merit of the Republic of Poland.

 Weiss spoke Hebrew, Yiddish, Polish, Russian and English.
 He died on 3 February 2023 in Tel Aviv, at the age of 87.